rintin-tim/rintin-tim.github.io/README.md

 ## Domain toggle

-#### Easily switch between identical URL paths on two different domains - without manually and repetitively changing the URL in the browser.
+Toggle between identical URL paths on two different domains - without manually and repetitively changing the URL in the browser.

 This can be useful for comparing webpages across production and staging environments or across different regions.